CodinGame/codingame-sdk-doc/README_SOLO.md

 │           └── log4j2.properties
 ```

-- **./config:** contains the settings such as the game title, statement, number of players, test cases, etc.
+- **./config:** contains the settings such as the game title, statement, test cases, etc.
 - **./src/main/java:** source code of the game itself
 - **./src/main/resources:** graphical assets and configuration of the view
 - **./src/test/java:** classes used for local development (code to test your game)